 A quality baseline is established through EU legislation and EU Directives have to be implemented in all EU Member States.
 When these are translated into national legislation, there may be some room for local interpretation.

 In Denmark, there are many instances where the bar for national legislation is set higher than the minimum standards required by the EU.
 For example, Danish legislation requires provision of sprinkling systems for pigs above 20 kg in indoor housing to enable pigs to regulate their body temperature in hot weather - this is not a requirement of EU legislation.
 Fully slatted flooring systems for weaners and finishers were banned in Denmark from 2015, but they are still permitted in most other Member States.
+In houses build after 2015 sows must be kept in groups from service until seven days before the expected date of farrowing.
+This counts for all houses from 2035.
 Since the mid-1980s, Danish farmers have been subject to strict environmental legislation and many Member States are still in the process of implementing measures that have been in force in Denmark for many years.

 A further quality threshold is established by a series of voluntary industry agreements, where the Danish pig industry has decided to operate at a higher level than that required by national legislation.
 This has usually been agreed in collaboration with the Danish authorities.
 Examples include the national salmonella surveillance and control programme, which has been in place since the mid-1990s, and numerous initiatives taken in recent years to eliminate the unnecessary use of antibiotics.

 At the top end of the pyramid, there are a number of specialist quality schemes where higher standards are laid down, usually in response to market requirements.
 Examples are the production of organic and free-range pig meat.

 Another example is the Contract for Production of UK Pigs, developed in 1997 in order to meet the specific requirements of the UK market, where the individual confinement of pregnant sows was banned in 1999.